metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-1/index.md

 **Fig 2.
 Demo run of the toy alcohol model.** Results are illustrative and qualitative, not quantitative.
 Definitely not medical advice (or bartending advice).

+Most modeling environments describe the model core in some form of equations and parameters, though with varying constraints.
+Some tools employ macro languages, domain-specific languages (DSLs), or graphical editors to simplify model creation.
+However - and this is the critical point - the underlying structures and storage formats vary widely between tools, there is no common standard, and core and auxiliary information is not always saved or cleanly separated from the model code.

 ### Beyond the Core Equations

 In real-world projects, the mathematical core is important but just the part of the model.
 A complete, reproducible modeling package also needs:

-1. Structured annotations - explanations, limitations, and assumptions of model parts.
+1. Structured annotations - units of measurements, explanations, limitations, and assumptions of model parts.
 2. Input parameter sets describing specific conditions, doses, or patient characteristics.
 3. Solver settings - the numerical methods and parameters used for ODE integration.
 4. Datasets for calibration, validation, and testing.
-5. Protocols for complex simulation workflows such as confidence interval estimation, sensitivity analysis, or uncertainty quantification.
+5. Protocols and results for complex simulation workflows such as confidence interval estimation, sensitivity analysis, or uncertainty quantification.
 6. Metadata - version history, authorship, run logs, and so on.

 Without these, results are not reproducible, and the model cannot be properly evaluated or reused.

-Most modeling environments describe the model core in some form of equations and parameters, though with varying constraints.
-Some tools employ macro languages, domain-specific languages (DSLs), or graphical editors to simplify model creation.
-However - and this is the critical point - the underlying structures and storage formats vary widely between tools, there is no common standard, and auxiliary information is not always saved or cleanly separated from the model code.

-In the next section, we'll see how the same model can look dramatically different across popular QSP tools and why that matters for both modelers and developers.
+Here, we'll keep our focus on the core structure of models rather than all the surrounding layers.
+But keep in mind: those outer layers—parameters, data, protocols, metadata—bring their own headaches, sometimes even bigger than the model equations themselves.

 ## 4. Popular Tools and How They Store Models

-### Interaction Modes: How Users Author Models

-A mathematical model built on algebraic–differential equations is straightforward for mathematicians and modelers.
-But working with it directly?
-Not so much.
+At their core, QSP models are systems of algebraic and differential equations.
+Mathematicians are comfortable writing them down on paper, and modelers can translate them into equations without much trouble.
+But the moment we try to implement such a model on a computer, things get trickier.
+Equations need to be expressed in a very specific way - as functions, arguments, and expressions tailored for a particular programming language or solver.

 ![Raw scripting Matlab code](./img/fig3-raw-matlab.png)

 **Fig 3.
 Example of raw scripting in Matlab.** Model logic (right) and simulation script (left) live in separate files but are still entangled.
 The model carries redundant syntax just to satisfy MATLAB and cannot be directly reused in another language or tool.
 Adding a new reaction requires multiple updates in the model code and possibly in the simulation script.

-For a computer program to use it, the model needs a structured markup language and parsers to read it.
-For biologists or pharmacologists-who may also be involved-it's even harder to interpret raw equations.

-There's another practical challenge:
-ODE-based notation works fine for solvers, but if you introduce a complex reaction involving multiple metabolites, you often have to update several right-hand sides or add multiple new equations.
-This quickly becomes messy and error-prone.
+To make life easier, many tools introduce their own DSLs or rely on macro languages.
+In essence, we're still writing ODEs, but now they are expressed in a more compact, structured form.
+This makes the model easier to read and sometimes separates the model description from the execution code - a small but important step toward better clarity and maintainability.

+However, this approach still has its drawbacks.
+As models grow larger, ODE-based code becomes difficult to maintain: it resists modularization, and even small changes may require edits in multiple places or restructuring the equations themselves.
+On top of that, the notation is far from intuitive for biologists or pharmacologists, who tend to think in terms of reactions, metabolites, and pathways rather than differential equations.

 ![ODE based DSL, mrgsolve](./img/fig4-mrgsolve.png)

 **Fig 4.
 Example of ODE based DSL in mrgsolve.** The model is expressed as a macro-like C++ dialect, which makes it close to the solver and mathematically transparent.
 However, large models become hard to maintain: even small structural changes may require rewriting the system of equations.
 The syntax is tool-specific and difficult to parse or convert, limiting portability beyond mrgsolve (and partially NONMEM).

-One way around this is the **process-based approach**-describing the model in terms of processes that involve metabolites and other entities.
+One way around this is the **process-based approach** describing the model in terms of processes that involve metabolites, reactions, compartments and other entities.
 The software then generates the ODE system automatically (e.g., from tables or a custom DSL) right before simulation.
 This approach reduces manual edits, enables modularity, and lowers the risk of mistakes.
 The trade-off?
 You need to adjust your modeling mindset.
 The equation-level view is hidden behind generation, and you need an explicit build pipeline.
-Still, this method has been influential-[SBML](https://sbml.org/) is one example born from such thinking.
+Still, this method has been influential [SBML](https://sbml.org/) is one example born from such thinking.

-To make models even more approachable, some tools offer **visual modeling**-showing the model as a map or process graph.
+To make models even more approachable, some tools offer **visual modeling** showing the model as a map or process graph.
 Great for accessibility, less so for large-scale version control.

 In practice, different tools offer different interaction styles.
 For small models, it doesn't matter much which you choose.
 As complexity grows, the differences become critical-impacting usability, versioning, and collaboration.
 For example, comparing two versions, reusing components, or organizing a modular model is often much easier in a process-based DSL than in raw ODE code.

 Broadly, user–model interaction falls into these categories:

 - **Raw scripting** - Pure code in a general-purpose language (MATLAB, Julia, R, Python).
 Maximum flexibility, minimal standardization.
 Equations are coded directly; solvers may also be custom-built.
-- **Visual modeling** - The user draws diagrams, with equations and parameters hidden in annotations (e.g., SimBiology).
+- **Visual modeling** - The user draws diagrams, with equations and parameters hidden in annotations (e.g., SimBiology, JDesigner).
 Great for visualization, poor for Git diffs and mass editing.
-- **DSL-based modeling** - A dedicated intermediate language.
-Balances readability, structure, and flexibility (e.g., HetaSimulator).
+- **DSL-based modeling (ODE- or process-based)** - A dedicated intermediate language.
+Balances readability, structure, and flexibility (e.g., mrgsolve, Heta).
 - **Table-based modeling** - The model is defined via spreadsheets or tabular formats.
+The idea is similar to a DSL but avoids the need to memorize syntax.
 Readable, but limited in expressing complex logic.
 - **Mixed modeling** - Combinations such as tables + DSL, or tables + diagrams.

 ![Visual modeling SimBiology code snippet](./img/fig5-simbio.png)

 **Fig 5.
 Example of visual modeling in SimBiology.** Visual diagrams make it easier for beginners and biologists to start modeling, but serious work still requires editing mathematical details hidden in tables and formulas.
-The binary storage format complicates version control and collaboration, while large models quickly become unwieldy as diagrams grow too complex to manage effectively.
+The binary storage format complicates version control and collaboration, while large models quickly become cumbersome as diagrams grow too complex to manage effectively.

 ### What Ends Up on Disk: Project Storage Formats

-Beyond authoring style, storage format matters-especially for collaboration, exchange, and version control.
+Beyond the way models are written (authoring approach), storage format matters, especially for collaboration, exchange, and version control.
 Some platforms store everything in a single file; others use multiple files in different formats.
-In QSP, these formats are usually incompatible.
+In QSP, storage formats often differ across tools and are rarely interoperable.

-Broad storage format categories:
+Broad storage format categories for QSP:

 - **Binary formats** - Not human-readable, hard to diff.
 - **Proprietary text formats** - Can be opened in a text editor, but structure is obscure and not meant for manual editing.
 - **Structured formats** - Based on open standards (XML, SBML, JSON, YAML).
 Easier to parse and transform.
 - **Human-readable text** - Best for Git and team workflows, but still needs a parser.

-A major step forward for modeling communities was **SBML** ([SBML Level 3 spec, 2018](https://doi.org/10.1515/jib-2017-0081)), which standardized machine-readable model exchange.
-It enabled smoother tool integration and collaboration-but it's still an exchange format, not a project-editing format.
-It also doesn't address QSP-specific needs.

-Other domain formats exist SED-ML for simulation tasks ([SED-ML spec, BMC Systems Biology, 2011](https://doi.org/10.1186/1752-0509-5-198)), COMBINE archives for project packaging ([COMBINE spec, BMC Bioinformatics, 2014](https://doi.org/10.1186/s12859-014-0369-z)), PETAB for experiment parameterization ([PEtab spec, PLoS Comput Biol, 2021](https://doi.org/10.1371/journal.pcbi.1008646)) but they see limited adoption for QSP.
+The **way you write a model** affects how easy it is to work with, how accessible it is for collaborators, and how reusable the code becomes.
+The **way you store** a project determines whether it is Git-friendly, easy to compare across versions, and possible to translate into other tools and formats.
+Both layers matter — and problems often come from confusing or conflating the two.

+_Some might wonder: isn't SBML already the common format?
+SBML is indeed a successful standard in Systems Biology and works well for exchanging models.
+But it falls short for QSP: it lacks project-level details like datasets and tasks, it's not particularly Git-friendly, and it was designed for model exchange, not for day-to-day project work.
+I'll come back to this in **Part 2**._

 ![HetaSimulator code snippet](./img/fig6-heta.png)